A definite guide to the incredible Kolsai Lakes, Kazakhstan - Updated 2024

 To avoid surprises when travelling to this remote corner of the country, I’d highly suggest packing the following items:

-REUSABLE WATER BOTTLE | One travel essential that I carry with me at all times is the Grayl Geopress.
-This reusable water purification bottle allows me to fill up water from nearly every water source, making it one of my best investments to date.
+Reusable Water Bottle | One travel essential that I carry with me at all times is the Grayl Geopress.
+This reusable water purification bottle allows me to fill up water from nearly every water source, making it super convenient and one of my absolute best investments to date.

-HIKING BOOTS OR A GOOD PAIR OF SNEAKERS | The terrain at the Kolsai Lakes National Park can be a tad slippery and muddy.
+Hiking boots or pair of sturdy sneakers | The terrain at the Kolsai Lakes National Park can be a tad slippery and muddy.
 While you don’t necessarily need hiking boots, I’d highly recommend wearing a sturdy pair of sneakers.
+For the last 3 years, I have been using the New Balance Hierro v7, a trail runner that offers all the features of a hiking boot, while still providing the looks of a trendy sneaker.

-WEAR LAYERS | Although it may be warm in Almaty, the weather out here in the mountains is a totally different experience.
+Wear layers | Although it may be warm in Almaty, the weather out here in the mountains is a totally different experience.
 For that reason, make sure you wear layers just in case.

-YOUR PASSPORT | From what I’ve heard, there is now a checkpoint at Saty where they will ask you for your documents before entering the village.
+Your passport | From what I’ve heard, there is now a checkpoint at Saty where they will ask you for your documents before entering the village.

-SNACKS | Since there are not many facilities within the national park, I suggest bringing lunch and a few snacks to fuel your adventures around the lakes.
+Snacks | Since there are not many facilities within the national park, I suggest bringing lunch and a few snacks to fuel your adventures around the lakes.

-CASH | Even though there’s only one restaurant in the area, it’s always good to carry enough money with you just to be sure.
+Cash | Even though there’s only one restaurant in the area, it’s always good to carry enough money with you just to be sure.

-SUN PROTECTION | Most parts around the lakes are fully exposed to the sun, and for that reason, I’d highly recommend packing yourself some sunscreen and a hat.
+Sun protection | Most parts around the lakes are fully exposed to the sun, and for that reason, I’d highly recommend packing yourself some sunscreen and a hat.

-A CAMERA | It is safe to say that the Kolsai Lakes are one of the best things to see in Kazakhstan, so you’re going to snap loads of photos while you’re there.
+A camera | It is safe to say that the Kolsai Lakes are one of the best things to see in Kazakhstan, so you’re going to snap loads of photos while you’re there.
 Make sure you see what’s in my camera bag.

-LEAVE NO FOOTPRINTS | As always, remember to respect and appreciate the location, so keep your trash with you at all times.
+Leave no footprints | As always, remember to respect and appreciate the location, so keep your trash with you at all times.

 Onward travel | What’s next